 Polycythemia Vera in Children

-What is polycythemia vera?
+What is polycythemia vera in children?

 tissues, and cells.

-What causes polycythemia vera?
+What causes polycythemia vera in a child?

-What are the symptoms of polycythemia vera?
+What are the symptoms of polycythemia vera in a child?

 Some children do not have symptoms and polycythemia vera may be found when they're

 having blood tests for other reasons.
 Symptoms occur more often in adults.
-The following

 Feeling weak and tired

-- Itching or burning
+Itching or burning

-- Reddish coloring of face
+Reddish coloring of face

-How is polycythemia vera diagnosed?
+How is polycythemia vera diagnosed in a child?

-Complete blood count, or CBC.A complete blood count checks the red blood cells, white blood cells, blood clotting
+Complete blood count (CBC).A complete blood count checks the red blood cells, white blood cells, blood clotting

 cells (platelets), and sometimes, young red blood cells (reticulocytes).
 It includes